SteFly Canopy Flasher

 • The front part of the housing is made by a 3D laser sintering process

-• The housing of the flasher is painted matt black and shows the white SteFly logo .
+• The housing of the flasher is black anodized and in the latest version contains a milled SteFly logo .

 • Double-sided 3M-VHB tape for secure attachment of the canopy flasher on acrylic glass / PMMA; cut from one piece to keep stray light away from the pilot

-Data Center, Security Gain and USB Charger All in One
+Control Box: Data Center, Security Gain and USB Charger all in One

 • Evaluates FLARM® signals of aircraft in the surrounding area